 - In the Without service interruption deployment mode, the Solution Manager disables Virtual DataPort servers or clusters in the load balancer and enables them again when the deployment finishes.
 To deal with the load balancer, the Solution Manager uses the scripts defined in the Deployment Scripts section.

 When the deployment is configured as Without service interruption, you can choose among different strategies to perform the promotion.
 The actual options available depend on the topology of your infrastructure, which is shown by the parameter Number of clusters installed.
+This parameter shows the number of enabled clusters that have at least one enabled Virtual DataPort server in the environment.

-In those environments with only one cluster, the subsection Promotion policy when the environment contains only one cluster will be available.
+In those environments with only one enabled cluster, the subsection Promotion policy when the environment contains only one cluster will be available.

 In such scenarios, you can configure the following options: